 This is not an easy case to prove or practise science on, other than pointing out associations.
 What can be shown, however, is how over-exposure swamps the body’s detox mechanisms.
 Testing for anti-nutrients Nutritional therapists might recommend testing for anti-nutrients if you’re suffering with symptoms such as chronic fatigue, especially if you’ve had some sort of exposure to them, such as living next to a farm that sprays pesticides and herbicides, or you live in a particularly polluted environment.

 Tests to check for anti-nutrients in the body are offered by ‘functional medicine’ laboratories, but you have to know what you’re looking for.
 A useful first step used by nutritional therapists is a liver function test (such as Yorktest’s Livercheck home test kit).
 This tests two liver enzymes called AST and ALT, which have been shown to be pathologically raised due to exposure to a number of common anti-nutrients.
-Another relevant test is homocysteine, which measures methylation, a critical detox mechanism in the liver.
+Another relevant test is homocysteineHomocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased…, which measures methylationMethylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the…, a critical detox mechanism in the liver.